Home > Software and web services contracts > Web hosting and maintenance contracts

-The suggested provision says that the service provider will make back-ups of the customer’s website.
+The description of the key provisions of the premium template says that it covers back-up services.
+On what basis?The suggested provision says that the service provider will make back-ups of the customer’s website.
 The back-ups are to be made at defined intervals (e.g. daily) and each back-up is to be retained for a defined period (e.g. 10 days).
 Optionally, the service provider may be obliged to make regular off-site back-ups, in case of a fire or other major incident affecting the data centre or other facility where the site is hosted.

 Ask a question